awsdocs/aws-freertos-docs/doc_source/userguide/getting-started-nuvoton-m487.md

 **To generate build files from source files and run the demo project**

-1. On your host machine, open the command prompt and navigate to the *<amazon\-freertos>* folder\.
+1. On your host machine, open the command prompt and navigate to the *<freertos>* folder\.

 1. Create a folder to contain the generated build file\.
 We will refer to this folder as the *<BUILD\_FOLDER>*\.

 1. Generate the build files for either the Wi\-Fi or Ethernet demo\.
    + For Wi\-Fi:

-     Navigate to the directory that contains the source files for the Amazon FreeRTOS demo project\.
+     Navigate to the directory that contains the source files for the FreeRTOS demo project\.
 Then, generate the build files by running the following command\.

      ```
      cmake -DVENDOR=nuvoton -DBOARD=numaker_iot_m487_wifi -DCOMPILER=arm-keil -S . -B <BUILD_FOLDER> -G Ninja
      ```
    + For Ethernet:

-     Navigate to the directory that contains the source files for the Amazon FreeRTOS demo project\.
+     Navigate to the directory that contains the source files for the FreeRTOS demo project\.
 Then, generate the build files by running the following command\.

      ```
      cmake -DVENDOR=nuvoton -DBOARD=numaker_iot_m487_wifi -DCOMPILER=arm-keil -DAFR_ENABLE_ETH=1 -S . -B <BUILD_FOLDER> -G Ninja